Dimensional Regularization of Bubble Diagrams in de Sitter Spacetime: Introduction

 \paragraph{Outline of this work} The rest of the paper is organized as follows.
 In Sec. \ref{Sec2}, the loop seed integral defined in \cite{Xianyu:2022jwk} and the spectral decomposition of the seed integral are reviewed.
 The expression of the loop seed integral is computed with some improvement to obtain a simpler result.
 Then the divergence that appears when the spatial dimension $d\rightarrow3$ is studied to make it possible to take dimensional regularization.
 The MS subtraction is applied to the seed integral after dimensional regularization.

 In Sec. \ref{Sec3}, dimensional regularization is used to take the expressions of more difficult cases, such as 1-loop 2-point correlator, 1-loop correlator with derivative coupling, and 1-loop correlator with massive vector loop.
 The expressions of these models in flat spacetime are also calculated, and the coefficients of the divergences are compared with those in de Sitter spacetime.
+For loops composed of time-ordered propagators, note that the K\"all\'en-Lehmann representation cannot be applied directly to either the derivative coupling loop or the massive vector loop.
 The conclusions and outlooks are given in Sec. \ref{Sec4}.

 There are several appendices in this work.
 App. \ref{AppA} collects some useful functions that are used in this work.
 The pole structure of the tree seed integral is studied in App. \ref{AppB}.
 This study can simplify the calculation of the spectral integral in this work.
 App. \ref{AppC} provides the details of finding the expression of the 2-point correlator at tree level.
 The expression of the 2-point correlator with one loop is obtained by integrating the spectral integral of the correlator at tree level.
 The flat spacetime limit of two models introduced in Sec. \ref{Sec3} is computed in App. \ref{AppD}.
 The coefficient of the divergences for $D\rightarrow4(d\rightarrow3)$ are taken to compare with those obtained in de Sitter spacetime.
 It is expected that the coefficients of the divergences should agree with those in flat spacetime if $H\rightarrow0$.
 In App. \ref{AppE}, the spectral functions of K\"all\'en-Lehmann representation of the two models in this work are calculated.
 Embedding formalism is introduced in this appendix to finish the calculation.
 App. \ref{AppF} collects some expressions which are omitted in the main text. \cite{Marolf:2010zp} and \cite{Loparco:2023rug} give two different kinds of spectral functions to calculate the correlators with one bubble loop.
 App. \ref{AppG} studies the relation between the two kinds of spectral functions.
 App. \ref{AppH} proves the convergence of the series of 1-loop 2-point correlators.